kmamal/node-sdl/README.md

 You can use it together with [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) to get native WebGL drawing without having to use a browser.

 It should work on Linux, Mac, and Windows.
-Prebuilt binaries are available for x64 architectures.
+Prebuilt binaries are available for x64 architectures, as well as arm-based Macs.

 ## Installation